 Subsection 3.
-Subsection 1 shall not apply to recreational craft that are moored in port or at anchor in a protected berth.
+Subsection 1 shall not apply to recreational craft that are moored in port.

 Subsection 4.
-Furthermore, a person, who navigates a ship or who in other respects carries out safety-related work on board a ship after having consumed alcohol or other intoxicating substances to such an extent that the person in question is not capable of performing his or her service satisfactorily shall be liable to punishment.
+Measures shall furthermore be taken against a person who navigates a ship or who in other respects carries out work on board a ship in a position of considerable importance to safety after having consumed alcohol or other intoxicating substances to such an extent that the person in question is not capable of performing his or her service satisfactorily pursuant to the criminal code for Greenland (kriminalloven).